top of page

 The Mighty Meduxnekeag River

-The Meduxnekeag River, a tributary of the St. John River, rises in two principal branches in Aroostook County in the State of Maine (which contains about 3/4 of its total watershed) and ends in New Brunswick where it joins the St. John in downtown Woodstock.
+The Meduxnekeag River, a tributary of the St. John/ Wolastoq River, rises in two principal branches in Aroostook County in the State of Maine (which contains about 3/4 of its total watershed) and ends in New Brunswick where it joins the St. John in downtown Woodstock.

 The North and South branches cross the border separately and join just below Jackson Falls on the South Branch, then flow approximately 25 km to the mouth at Woodstock.